Behavior Assessment Team

 - Victim Advocate

 - All incidents of seriously disruptive or threatening behavior, property damage, violation of University policies, or violated laws should be immediately reported via the Student Incident Reporting Form.
-This form can be found on the UHV website on the Current Students page.
+This form can be found on the UHV website on the Current Students page or at Student Incident Reporting Form.

 - In time-sensitive or high-risk situations, a special committee meeting may be called by any member of the committee.

-- In the event the Chair is unavailable, the meeting will be chaired by a core member of the committee as determined by the Vice President for Enrollment Mgmt & Student Affairs.
+- In the event the Chair is unavailable, the meeting will be chaired by a core member of the committee as determined by the Vice President for Student Affairs.

 - The committee may meet with affected members of the University community who desire to discuss the situation.